 Here’s how Tailwind member Tracy van Overbeek from thisgrandmaisfun.com put it:

-Over the past six months she’s seen all three of the requests that she made to improve Tailwind Tribes get implemented.
-(Incase you’re wondering she asked for: filtering for Pins from one Tribemate, not showing Pins in a Tribe that she’s already Pinned, and bringing back share counts for Tribe admins).
+Over the past six months, she’s seen all three of the requests that she made to improve Tailwind Communities get implemented.
+(In case you’re wondering she asked for: filtering for Pins from one Tailwind Community Member, not showing Pins in a Community that she’s already Pinned, and bringing back share counts for Community Admins).

 “I’ve noticed sometimes you haven’t been able to make the changes, but communicated back and forth, you’ve explained why and the benefit of doing it vs. not doing it so that I get it, I understand.
 A lot of times I’ll hear – its not something we can do now.
 I’ve actually seen items like that that you did get to later though.
 It showed up down the road.
 You didn’t just listen and then forget about it.
 I think that’s rare.
 That’s a big plus to being a Tailwind customer.”